Table of Contents

 When long-lasting eye strain leads to chronic headaches, it can be very disruptive to your daily life.

 Fortunately, eye strain does not cause permanent damage or injury to the eye, and the condition can often be treated relatively easily.
 By making simple changes to your working, reading, and driving environments, you can likely address the issues that are straining your eyes and causing headaches.

-AAO offers these tips to address eye strain:
+AAO offers these tips to address chronic eye strain: